Row of beehives in a UK apiary representing bee health and disease management

 Cluster of honey bees on a hive front, being monitored as part of regular health checks

 Written records turn individual inspections into a bigger picture of colony health.
-Noting down brood pattern, temperament, varroa treatments, feeding and any concerns after each visit helps you: If you use any veterinary medicines in your hives (including authorised varroa treatments), keep a clear treatment record of what was used, when, and on which colony, and retain it for at least 5 years.
-See Veterinary Medicine Records.
+Noting down brood pattern, temperament, varroa treatments, feeding and any concerns after each visit helps you.
+If you use any veterinary medicines in your hives (including authorised varroa treatments), keep a clear treatment record of what was used, when, and on which colony, and retain it for at least 5 years.
+For seasonal treatment timing, also see the varroa management guide.

 Some beekeepers are happy with a notebook in the bee shed; others prefer a more structured approach.
 Digital tools such as the HiveTag web app can help you log inspections, treatments and hive locations so that patterns become easier to see across an entire season or apiary.